ekernf01/ggrn/ggrn_docker_backend/README.md

-GGRN can interface with any GRN software that can run in a Docker container.
+GGRN can interface with any GRN software that can run in a Docker or Singularity container.
 You need to make a Docker image and a program that will run in it.
-The folder `from_to_docker` will be "mounted" to the container, allowing files to pass in and out.
-It will appear on the host machine in the working directory where GGRN is run and it will appear in the Docker container at the root of the filesystem.
+The folder `from_to_docker` will be "mounted" to the container, allowing files to pass in and out. `from_to_docker` will appear on the host machine in the working directory where GGRN is run, and it will appear in the Docker container at the root of the filesystem.
+Once the container finishes running, it will be deleted, but outputs in `from_to_docker` will persist; GGRN will read these and return them, allowing the user to operate entirely within Python.

 ### Prediction program

+This runs inside the container.
 It must:

 - read training data from `from_to_docker/train.h5ad`.
 You can expect this training data to pass the checks in `ggrn.validate_training_data(train)`.
 - read perturbations to predict in `from_to_docker/predictions_metadata.csv`.
 You can expect a table containing the following columns: `['timepoint', 'cell_type', 'perturbation', "expression_level_after_perturbation", 'prediction_timescale']`. **Please return one prediction per row in this table.** For multi-gene perturbations, you'll find quoted comma-separated lists as strings, and yes, I'm very sorry about this.
 An example: "NANOG,POU5F1" for `perturbation` and "5.43,0.0" for `expression_level_after_perturbation`.